 Alain Ducasse Le Chocolat:

-Internationally renowned chef, Alain Ducasse, has three small chocolate shops in Paris.
-A great place to find gifts, including the 45-piece discovery boxes, hot chocolate mix, and the incredible Chocolate Box, which consists of a huge, thick block of chocolate that comes in a wooden tray with wooden mallet to break it into pieces.
+Internationally renowned chef Alain Ducasse has three small chocolate shops in Paris.
+A great place to find gifts, including the 45-piece discovery boxes, hot chocolate mix, and the incredible Chocolate Box, which consists of a huge, thick block of chocolate that comes in a wooden tray with wooden mallets to break it into pieces.

-Ducasse is known for his 5-starred and extremely expensive restaurants in Las Vegas, Hong Kong and New York, so this is truly a chocolate as luxury experience. www.lechocolat-alainducasse.com/en/
+Ducasse is known for his 5-starred and extremely expensive restaurants in Las Vegas, Hong Kong and New York, so this is truly a luxury chocolate experience. www.lechocolat-alainducasse.com/en/

 - 26 rue Saint Benoit, 76006